ddysher/ml-notes/ml-notes/glossary.md

 **Variational Autoencoders**

-Variational Autoencoder are quite different from all the autoencoders, in particular:
+Variational Autoencoders are quite different from all the autoencoders, in particular:
 - They are *probabilistic autoencoders*, meaning that their outputs are partly determined by chance, even after training (as opposed to denoising autoencoders, which use randomness only during training).
   This means that using variational autoencoder, we cannot 'recover' the original input, but instead